EnzoBnl/enzobnl/spark.md

 ```

 ## V/ `DataFrame` vs other `Dataset[<not Row>]` steps of rows processing steps
-Short: DataFrame less secure but a bit faster.
+Short: DataFrame less secure but a little bit more performant regarding GC pressure.

 Let's compare processing steps of the `GeneratedIteratorForCodegenStage1` class that you can view by calling `.queryExecution.debug.codegen()` on a `DataFrame`